WICG/kv-storage/README.md

 Previous revisions of this specification and explainer positioned KV storage as a built-in module.
 Due to a [variety of concerns](https://github.com/w3ctag/design-reviews/issues/421#issuecomment-561705979) we have moved away from that approach, toward using traditional globals.

+## Status

+Work on this specification is currently suspended, as no browser teams (including the Chromium project, which originated the proposal) are currently indicating interest in implementing it.

 ## Sample code

 ```js